thilinarmtb/trident-demo/README.md

 Otherwise start the supervisor service.
 You can read more about this in [5].

+Follow the instructions in [6] to get the redis service started in your machine.
 Then start the redis command line client by typing `redis-cli` in a terminal.
 We are going to monitor the keys stored in the redis server using the cli.
 Once you start a session using `redis-cli`, you can list the available